DataAction/AdoNetCore.AseClient/README.md

 ## Objectives
 * Our intent is functional parity with the .net 4 client `Sybase.AdoNet4.AseClient`
   * EXCEPT: connection strings.
 We may not implement *all* options, but where we do, the option name will be the same
-  * In theory, since we're implementing TDS 5.0, this client would work with other Sybase-produced databases, but the scope for now is just ASE
+  * In theory, since we're implementing TDS 5.0, this client might work with other Sybase-produced databases, but the scope for now is just ASE
-* Target all versions of .NET Core (1.0, 1.1, 2.0, 2.1)
+* Target all versions of .NET Core (1.0, 1.1, 2.0, and 2.1 when it is released)
 * Should work with dapper at least as well as the .net 4 client
   * Hopefully we can improve it